liqiantech/helloworld/README.md

 I have a whole new plan for the next few years.
 I began my career as a developer after graduating from college, but my major was not related.
 Now I want to make up to it.
 The new plan is starting to learn computer science.
 This alone could take several years, but slow is better than never.
 I believe after this, I should know better how computers and programs work, and how the code I write day to day works behind the scene.
 Let's look forward to it.

 Suddenly I realized when I was writing, I didn't care too much about grammar.
-I watched a lot of English movies and tvs, and read a lot of English articles, and now I just write anything comes to my mind.
+I watched a lot of English movies and TVs, and read a lot of English articles, and now I just write anything comes to my mind.
 This is not a 100% good thing.
-Since I haven't been trained systematically, my words could fall into a situation of caos, thus can't be used to express my thoughts accurately.
+Since I haven't been trained systematically, my words could fall into a situation of chaos, thus can't be used to express my thoughts accurately.

-Editting on my ipad.
-Today is my first day training for driver's license.
+Editing on my iPad.
+Today is my first-day training for driver's license.
 Interesting and tired. nothing else.
 Tomorrow I will rest, but not because of me.
 Somehow I didn't get arranged.

+Raining.